pretix/pretix-docs/docs/tutorial/products.md

 A product is anything sold via pretix: tickets, gift cards, conference t-shirts and so on.
 We will be selling a variety of products in our shop.
-In this article, we will cover the process of creating the following products and making them available in our shop.
+In this article, we will cover the process of creating the following products and making them available in our shop:
-We will create the following products:

  - a basic admission ticket
  - a discount ticket for students and members